 It is important to ensure the returns process offered by the fulfilment centre assists the process of improving revenue and supports the opportunity for resale of products.
 This might mean working to pre-stated product and quality guidelines.
-For example; for your business this could mean prioritising impeccable condition products for immediate resale, or refurbishing slightly damaged items before re-introducing them to their respective warehouse locations (stock replenishment).
+For example; for your business, this could mean prioritising impeccable condition products for immediate resale or refurbishing slightly damaged items before re-introducing them to their respective warehouse locations (stock replenishment).

 For fashion retailers cleaning processes such as garment steaming or shoe cleaning and re-lacing might be required.
-These specialist services will support the insight to business, with quality checks including inventory logging of returns codes, stock volumes and any issues of faulty products sent back to the manufacturer on the retailer's behalf.
+These specialist services will support the insight to the business, with quality checks including inventory logging of returns codes, stock volumes and any issues of faulty products sent back to the manufacturer on the retailer's behalf.

 Whistl's Fulfilment Returns Process:

 The customer journey doesn’t end with receipt of their goods; our research found that 46% of consumers said they stopped using a company/organisation based on a poor call centre experience.
 While many fulfilment companies purely handle the storage and distribution of products, at Whistl we also offer e-commerce customer service to complement our fulfilment offering, so that you can deliver a consistent omnichannel customer experience.

 In this article, we’ve delved into every aspect of the order fulfilment journey.
 Getting fulfilment right requires fastidious attention to detail and so whether you are managing it in-house or with a specialist, it pays dividends to have an expert taking care of each of these processes.